1975-1979: Declining population

 Tamura Hakushi arrived in Hawaii on August 15, 1979, on the day former Minister Tanaka resigned, and was appointed as the Tenth Minister and took office on August 17 of that year.

-In the environment of remaining church as the only base of activity, like the recent history of Pu’unene in Maui, Minister Tamura made home visits for missionary work and took care of administrative work of Hamakua Jodo Mission.
+In the environment of dwindling church as the only base of activity, similar to the experienc of Pu’unene in Maui, Minister Tamura made home visits for missionary work and took care of administrative work of Hamakua Jodo Mission.
 His sincere effort is notable.

 Rev. Tamura wrote the history of the mission from the first minister through his time as the tenth minister.
 During this time, he writes of a bleak situation: